About Johnathan Ampersand Esper

 I earned an international business degree in college, (incorrectly) thinking it fit perfectly with wanting to be in business for myself, retain independence, and travel.
 Afterward, I decided that it was more important to follow one's own dreams than to follow the American Dream.
 So I went to New Zealand for 9 months, one of the iconic destinations of the world talked about by every outdoors lover, living out of my car, exploring, and going on backpacking trips.
 During this time I self-taught myself photography, and transformed into a professional-level photographer.
 It is said that it's hard to take a bad picture in New Zealand, but at first my photos weren't all that different from my mom's years ago.
 I've never felt content being just ok at any outdoor pursuit, including photography, so this motivated me to improve.
 I did it by comparing what I saw when taking the photo to how it came out, and also studying other photographers' work, and figuring out the necessary changes I needed to make to get there.
 Outdoor photography magazines, internet articles, and the ease of reviewing one's own work digitally added to my technical learning.
 I also discovered my own stylistic preferences for the panoramic format after being frustrated at my inability to adequately convey the grandness, or the extended detail, of the scenes before me with a standard single exposure.
 I see in a panoramic way, not through a pin-hole, and that is what I want to capture.

-I am currently living life to the fullest, enjoying the beauty, challenges, and solitude of wilderness, and learning about the photography business through personal experience and discovery.
+I am currently living life to the fullest, enjoying the beauty, challenges, and solitude of wilderness, and making the most out of my photography business through personal experience and discovery.
 The list of places I wish to visit, the mountains to climb, the beauty of Creation that I wish to discover for myself, the ways to record this Creation, always grows, and never gets shorter.
 You may read more adventure photo stories about me on the Adventure Journal page.

 My artistic statement

 I have always shot exclusively digitally, and like the Canon 5d DSLR models for their high resolution and lighter and smaller body than other professional cameras, which is a necessity for backpacking trips.
 I keep my photographic equipment light and limited, and when in the backcountry carry a single Canon L series zoom lens.
 As I've progressed in my photography, I see opportunities for new equipment that could improve my photographs and expand my artistic vision of what I want a scene to convey, so I also use a couple filters, a tilt-shift lens, remote triggers, and lighting devices like flash and reflectors.
 For the panoramic images, a special tripod head is used, so that both foreground and background objects stitch together seamlessly on the computer.
 Digital correction and enhancement are a vital part of my photography, especially with panoramic images that require hours of post-processing.
-My goal when digitally editing is to re-create what I (subjectivly) saw or felt at the time of capture, and will use any digital tools to accomplish that goal, but I avoid gross digital manipulation, which has a different goal altogether.
+My goal when digitally editing is to at minimum re- create what I (subjectivly) saw or felt at the time of capture, but often to go further and Enhance the subject or image to make the composition stronger.
+I do not Create elements in my composition, however, that were never there in the first place.
 The panoramic images are composites of multiple photos (sometimes up to 30), stitched together digitally.
 I also use HDR (high dynamic range) techniques to retain detail in some high-contrast scenes.